 What mandatory benefits must employers provide in Argentina?

-Employers must provide a 13th-month salary (Aguinaldo) in two installments, 14-35 days of paid vacation based on tenure, health insurance covering the employee and immediate family, and workers' compensation insurance.
+Employers must provide a 13th-month salary (Aguinaldo) in two installments, 14-35 days of paid vacation based on tenure, health insurance covering the hire and their immediate family, and workers' compensation insurance.
 These benefits are non-negotiable under Argentine labor law.

-EOR services cost $299-$599 per employee monthly.
+The fully loaded monthly cost to hire a software engineer in Argentina through a trusted local partner runs $5,900-$7,150 per teammate, based on Howdy's benchmark data.
 Direct entity setup exceeds $15,000 in initial costs plus $2,000-$3,000 in monthly maintenance.
-The breakeven point typically falls at 10-15 employees, after which direct employment becomes more economical.
+The breakeven point typically falls at 10-15 hires, after which direct hiring becomes more economical.
+Howdy offers flexible structuring through its regional entities, allowing companies to transition between models as team size changes.

 What is the cost difference between junior, mid-level, and senior engineers?